-Since the beginning of COVID-19 pandemic SISSA scientists have been working at different levels to help understanding the virus, finding new therapies and developing strategies to contain its diffusion.
+Since the beginning of COVID-19 pandemic SISSA researchers have been working at different levels to help understanding the virus, finding new therapies and developing strategies to contain its diffusion.
 Here are some of the ongoing projects.

 D2STEP - Data-Driven Statistical framework for Tracking the Epidemic Potential - PI: Andrea De Simone